Skip to content

 What are some of the types of mental illness?

-Mood disorders such as depression and anxiety are classified as mental illnesses, and standard criteria are used to diagnose them.
+Mood disorders such as depression and anxiety are classified as mental illnesses and there are standard criteria are used to diagnose them.
 Other examples include schizophrenia, eating disorders, post-traumatic stress disorder and bipolar affective disorder.

 “What might be considered ‘normal’ distress can develop into a more formal mental illness if left unchecked and if left unaddressed, which is why it’s so important to be aware of early warning signs and to seek help sooner rather than later,” Tim says.